 Golden Years/TVC 15/Stay/Word On A Wing/Station To Station.

 The original artwork consists of a framed black and white picture of David from the film 'The Man Who Fell To Earth'.
 Proofs were made of a sleeve with an unframed colour version of the same picture, but the album was never released on RCA in any form in a colour sleeve.
-The most recent release on vinyl is the 1991 edition (EMI EMD 1020), using the artwork in colour.
+The 1991 remaster (EMI EMD 1020), used the artwork in colour, whereas the 2016 remaster (released as a standalone title in 2017 as Parlophone DB 74766) reverted to the original artwork.
+The latter was released as a 45th Anniversary Edition on white and red vinyl in 2021.

 The 2010 Special Edition (EMI BOWSTSX2010) features the original analogue master, Live Nassau Coliseum '76 (see above for track listing), plus a set of post cards.
 The 2010 Deluxe Edition (EMI BOWSTSD2010) is a 3LP/4CD/DVD box set containing the original analogue master and Live Nassau Coliseum '76 on both CD and LP, the 1985 RCA master and Singles Versions EP on CD, two versions of the album on DVD (two versions of the original master plus a new Harry Maslin mix both in surround and stereo), plus a large set of goodies: poster, 'onstage folder' (with replica backstage pass, biography, ticket, band line-up and three press shots) and replica 'fan club holder' (with fan club membership card, fan club certificate, two collectors cards, two photo prints, replica biography and two badges).